jaxon-php/jaxon-dialogs/README.md

             'confirm' => 'noty',     // Default library for confirmation ),
         'libraries' => array('pgwjs', 'toastr'), // Additional libraries
+        // Confirm options
+        'confirm' => array(
+            'title' => 'Question',   // The confirm dialog 'yes' => 'Oh Yes',       // The text of the Yes button 'no' => 'No way',        // The text of the No button ),
         // Options for the Toastr library
         'toastr' => array(
             'options' => array(